 Onshore conventional gas

-The studies will be overseen by the Victoria Government’s Lead Scientist and a Stakeholder Advisory Panel made up of farmers, industry, local government and community members, with input from independent peer reviewers.
+The studies are overseen by the Victorian Government’s Lead Scientist and a Stakeholder Advisory Panel made up of farmers, industry, local government and community members; with input from independent peer reviewers.

 Rock characterisation studies

 Rock characterisation studies to better understand the properties of rock layers (e.g. porosity, permeability, organic content) within the study areas.
 This involves analysing geoscientific data and rock samples (drill cores).
 The resultant mapping will form the basis of the prospectivity assessment and resource estimates.

 Three-dimensional geological models using previously collected geological data, rock characterisation analysis and drill well data are being built to define the stratigraphic (rock layers) and structural framework (e.g. geological faults) of the Otway and Gippsland Basins.
 The 3-dimensional models will provide key insights into where gas may be present as well as the nature and location of groundwater.
 This will inform the assessment of the risks, benefits and impacts of onshore conventional gas.

 Gas prospectivity and resource estimate ranges will then be developed for the Otway Basin and the onshore Gippsland Basin, based on these geoscientific studies.

 Targeted stratigraphic drilling may be carried out in the onshore Otway Basin to fill gaps in the geological knowledge of the area and to increase certainty of the gas prospectivity and resource estimate ranges.

 Environmental studies are investigating and benchmarking groundwater and atmospheric conditions in the Otway and Gippsland Basins; and obtaining information on risks and impacts to the environment.
 Studies are also determining the environmental condition around existing petroleum exploration wells and assessing the potential groundwater impact if conventional gas development occurred.